fernandoaestrella/portfolio/index.md

 [Brandeis Skunkworks](https://brandeisskunkworks.herokuapp.com) is a student organization focused on providing support, mentorship and experience to student groups interested in developing ideas that mainly improve the campus.

-Course Scheduler is an application that will allow department coordinators to more easily schedule classes in pre-defined time slots while taking into account many diverse contraints set by professors and by the nature of the classes.
+Course Scheduler is a React web application that will allow department coordinators to more easily schedule classes in pre-defined time slots while taking into account many diverse constraints set by professors and by the nature of the classes.
 The team had 7 members at its peak and has had 10 members over its lifetime.

 My contributions: